dstufft/personal-peps/mirror-removal.rst

 Abstract
 ========

-This PEP provides a path to deprecate and ultimately remove the official public mirroring infrastructure for `PyPI`_.
-It does not propose the removal of mirroring support in general.
+This PEP provides a path to deprecate and ultimately remove the auto discovery of PyPI mirrors as well as the hard coded naming scheme which requires delegating a domain name under pypi.python.org to a third party.

 Rationale